sharathchandrasuroj/numpy-1/doc/neps/nep-0047-array-api-standard.rst

 *TODO: insert scope figure from https://data-apis.github.io/array-api/latest/purpose_and_scope.html*

-The most important changes are:
+The most important changes compared to what NumPy currently offers are:

 - Functions in the ``array_api`` namespace: